hhandika/segui/website/docs/features.md

 - PHYLIP*: `.phy`, `.phylip`, `.ph`

 :::note
-SEGUL only supports relaxed PHYLIP format.
+SEGUL only supports a relaxed PHYLIP format.
 The strict PHYLIP format is not supported.

 Example of relaxed PHYLIP format: